-The UC Davis MIND Institute’s Doctoral Internship in Clinical Psychology is a collaboration between the MIND Institute’s Division of Psychology, Division of Research, and Leadership Education in Neurodevelopmental and other related Disabilities (LEND) Program.
-The one-year internship program involves numerous activities to facilitate interns' ability to meet competencies and objectives of the training program by providing opportunities for interns to engage in the psychological assessment and treatment of youth (infancy to young adulthood) with neurodevelopmental disorders (e.g., intellectual disability, autism spectrum disorder, ADHD), as well as and children with common and significant emotional and behavioral concerns.
+The UC Davis MIND Institute’s one-year Doctoral Internship in Clinical Psychology involves numerous activities to facilitate interns' ability to meet competencies and objectives of the training program by providing opportunities for interns to engage in the psychological assessment and treatment of youth (infancy to young adulthood) with neurodevelopmental conditions (e.g., intellectual disability, autism spectrum disorder, ADHD) and other related medical and behavioral health needs, as well as opportunities to develop consultation skills in integrated behavioral health settings.

 Interns have opportunities to learn in a collaborative and interdisciplinary setting during the training year, and to acquire discipline-specific skills through work with their clinical supervisors.
 The training program focuses on high-quality, evidence-based, interdisciplinary training in assessment and treatment of youth with neurodevelopmental and behavioral health conditions and provides trainees with the breadth of clinical experiences that will prepare them for entry level practice as health service psychologists.